Dronakurl/heatmapcalc/README.md

 # Shape of the heatmap
 shape = (600, 800)

-# Calculate the heatmap, an np.ndarray of shape (600, 800)
+# Calculate the heatmap, an np.ndarray of shape (600, 800) and type i64
 heatmap = heatmapcalc(boxes, shape)
 ```